Recruiting PhD students for Spring 2020 - No fee for Applications completed by October 31.

-Fall 2017 semester: The deadline for submitting a complete application for the Fall is April 1, 2018, but to be competitive, we strongly encourage an applicant to submit a complete application before January 15.
+Fall 2020: The deadline for submitting a complete application for the Fall 2020 is January 15, 2020, but to be competitive, we strongly encourage an applicant to submit a complete application before December 15, 2019.

 The Department’s Committee on Graduate Admissions will review applications only when they are complete.
 In order to be complete, the materials listed below must accompany your application.
 Application information and requirements listed below serve as a supplement to the requirements set forth by the Graduate School; application requirements of the Graduate School may be found on its website.

 - Personal Statement.
 Your statement—consisting of approximately 500 words—should outline your educational plans, should explain why you want to attend graduate school (particularly at Georgetown University), and should address what you would contribute and what you would hope to gain from graduate studies in the Department of Chemistry.

 - Official Letters of Recommendation.
 You must arrange to have three letters of recommendation sent to accompany your application.
 When completing the online application, you will be prompted to give the names and email addresses for those individuals who will provide a letter of recommendation on your behalf.
 If you are seeking to transfer from one graduate program to Georgetown’s graduate program, at least one letter should come from each graduate institution you have attended.